-There are no national guidelines or Codes of Practice for breeders to adhere to but if they belong to the ENCI (Ente Nazionale Cinofilia Italiana, the only organization issuing pedigrees in Italy), they must respect minimum standards to be members.
+There are no national guidelines or Codes of Practice for breeders to adhere to.

 There is no legislation preventing the breeding of dogs and/or cats which have genetic problems such as inherited diseases or exaggerated conformations.

 The local vet services are responsible for inspecting premises used for breeding activities, however, there are not strict rules on this or compulsory intervals for inspections.